 When bees crawl over flowers to collect nectar to eat, bits of pollen get stuck all over their bodies.
-When the bees fly from flower to flower, some of the pollen falls onto the stigma of the flower.
-This fertilises or fertilises (pollinates) the plant so that it can reproduce.
+When the bees fly from flower to flower, some of the pollen falls onto the stigma, which is in the centre of the flower.
+This fertilises the plant so that it can reproduce.
 It also helps the plants create seeds which are harvested or drop to the ground and make the next generation of plants.